Creative Christmas Tree Themes

 Sparkly Jewel Tone Christmas Tree

 Create a tree that's luminous but serene.
-Ribbon trims in a variety of jewel tones provide rich-looking color, while silver glitter ornaments add sparkle.
-The end result is a sophisticated tree that quietly shines.
+Christmas tree ribbon in a variety of jewel tones provides rich-looking color, while silver glitter ornaments add sparkle.
+The end result is a sophisticated Christmas tree that quietly shines.

 Photo Tag Christmas Tree

 The retro white-on-white Christmas tree theme has returned!
-Go for an all-white artificial tree and limit the garland and ornaments to white, off-white, and silver.
-If you aren't quite ready to go all the way with this trend, purchase a mini white tree instead, and style it with white decorations to make a smaller statement on an entryway table or buffet.
+Go for an all-white artificial tree and stick to only silver and white Christmas tree decorations.
+If you aren't quite ready to go all the way with this trend, purchase a mini white tree instead and style it with white decorations to make a smaller statement on an entryway table or buffet.

 (image credit: Lucy Akins)

-Editor's Lighting Tip: Use three 100-light sets per foot for a fresh tree, and 50-light strands for an artificial tree.
+Editor's Lighting Tip: Use three 100-light sets per foot for a fresh Christmas tree, and 50-light strands for an artificial one.

 16 of 37